About the NHR

 Consultation structures

-Consultation structures will be designed, in strong liaison with the NHR board, to ensure policy alignment with:
+Consultation structures are designed, in strong liaison with the NHR board, to ensure policy alignment with:

 Annual Reports